nicholas-boyson/wordsearch/README.md

 | tags            |                 |                |
 | suspended       |                 |                |
 | role            |                 |                |
+Users and tickets are associated to an organization by the organization_id field.
+When performing a search by the organization group the user will be presented with the details of the organization record plus a list of associated tickets and users.
+When performing a search by the ticket group the user will be presented with the details of that ticket, and the details of the linked organization.
+When performing a search by the user group the user will be presented with the details of the user, and the details of the linked organization.
+For any group if there is more than one result found the user will be presented with a list of the found information plus additional details to help refine the search.
+No results found will result in a message back to the user and return them to the start of the search.
+You can exit the application anytime by entering 'quit'

 ## Assumptions
 Every field can be used in the search.